patripolli/enigma-game/README.md

 Have fun!

-(Please tell me if anything breaks)
+Please save and send me the log if anything breaks.